Azure Cost Management Exports – CSP Accounts

 Tips

-When a new subscription is added, to include it in the automated reporting please assign the custom role permissions in Step 1.
+When a new subscription is added, to include it in the automated reporting please register the resource providers (Step 1) and assign the custom role (Steps 2 & 3) on that new subscription.

 Manual Setup (Alternative Method)